-If you sell digital goods, you might already know about the EU Value-Added Tax (VAT) laws.
-It’s important for any merchant to understand what this means and how to adjust accordingly — and Ecwid has all the tools for achieving this.
+If you sell digital goods, you may already know about the EU Value-Added Tax (VAT) laws.
+All merchants who sell to European customers should understand VAT laws and adjust accordingly.
+Luckily, Ecwid has all the tools to bring you up to speed.

 In this article:

-The Value Added Tax, or VAT is a general tax in the European Union assessed on the value added to goods and services.
+The Value Added Tax (VAT) is a general tax in the European Union assessed on value added to goods and services.

-- You sell downloadable digital goods or services including eBooks, hosting services, e-courses, recorded training videos, music or audio downloads etc. Check for more information: What counts as a digital good?
+- You sell downloadable digital goods or services (including eBooks, hosting services, etc).
+Check for more information: What counts as a digital good?

-- You sell to customers in EU countries regardless of whether or not you sell from a EU member state.
+- You sell to customers in EU countries regardless of where you are based.

 - identify the location of your customer;

-- calculate the correct VAT rates basing on the customer location;
+- calculate the correct VAT rates basing on your customer’s location;

-- save your customer’s location with two pieces of non-conflicting evidence such as a billing address and matching IP address.
-You’ll need to keep the information for 10 years;
+- save your customer’s location with two pieces of non-conflicting evidence such as a billing address and matching IP address (you must retain this information for 10 years);

-- submit a quarterly VAT return to each EU state your customers come from, or use a MOSS (Mini-One-Stop-Shop), which reports to each EU state on your behalf.
+- submit a quarterly VAT return to each applicable EU state

 1. Register for MOSS and get a VAT ID

-As a merchant you can register for the Mini One Stop Shop, or MOSS.
+As a merchant, you can register for the Mini One-Stop Shop, or MOSS.
 If your business is based in an EU country, then you may already have a VAT ID and can easily register for MOSS.
-If you don’t have a VAT ID and operate your business from outside the EU, you can choose any EU country to be your Member State of identification.
+If you don’t have a VAT ID and operate from outside the EU, you can choose any EU country for your Member State identification.

 2. Report quarterly

-Each quarter, a merchant is required to submit a MOSS VAT return by electronic means, whether or not they have actually supplied e-goods.
-The MOSS VAT return (and accompanying payment) is required to be submitted within 20 days after the end of the period covered by the return.
+Each quarter, merchants must submit a MOSS VAT return by electronic means regardless of whether they supplied e-goods.
+The MOSS VAT return (and accompanying payment) is required within 20 days of the end of the period covered by the return.
 The Guide to the VAT mini One Stop Shop describes the matter in more details.

 1. Charge VAT on your products

 You can set up VAT through the Ecwid Control Panel.
-Read about Setting up EU value-added tax (VAT) in Ecwid
+Here is a guide for Setting up EU value-added tax (VAT) in Ecwid

 2. Collect customer location

-Ecwid already has a built-in capability to ask for a customer’s country.
-All you need to do is to enable the billing address form at checkout in your store:
+Ecwid has built-in capabilities to request a customer’s country.
+Simply enable the billing address form at checkout to collect this information: